f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     It currently works for every repository type to different extents, except the srclib repo type.
-For git, git-svn and hg repo types, you may use "RepoManifest/yourbranch" as UCM so that "yourbranch" would be the branch used in place of the default one.
+For git, git-svn and hg repo types, you may use "RepoManifest/yourbranch" as UpdateCheckMode so that "yourbranch" would be the branch used in place of the default one.
 The default values are "master" for git, "default" for hg and none for git-svn (it stays in the same branch).
 On the other hand, branch support hasn’t